identd113/hdhr_VCR-AS/README.md

   Tuner and Lineup updates (On launch, and every two hours.)

   I want to make this better as well, but AppleScript has very limited ways to interact with the user.
 Notifications make sense to me, as the app is faceless/background app
-When adding channels, you are presented with a list of avilable channels, with station name, example:
+When adding channels, you are presented with a list of available channels, with station name, example:
   2.1 TPT2
   2.3 TPTLife
   ...